DataDog/dd-trace-java/README.md

   type: AllSampler # Collect 100% of traces; only other option is RateSample
 # rate: 0.5        # if using type: RateSample, uncomment to collect only 50% of traces

-# Skip traces whose root span tag values matches some these regexps
+# Skip traces whose root span tag values matches some these regexps; useful if you want to skip health checks traces from your service stats
 # skipTagsPatterns: {"http.url": ".*/demo/add.*"}
 ```

 **Note:** this configuration file isn't just for the Java Agent; you'll also need one for [Manual Instrumentation](#manual-instrumentation) with the Datadog Tracer.

-Finally, the following JVM argument when starting your application—in your IDE, your Maven or gradle application script, or your `java -jar` command:
+Finally, add the following JVM argument when starting your application—in your IDE, your Maven or gradle application script, or your `java -jar` command:

 ```
 -javaagent:/path/to/the/dd-java-agent.jar